l1ghtsource/l1ghtsource/README.md

 Service for multi-label classification of customer reviews in the field of e-commerce for the Samokat company.

 *Worked with*: transformers, peft, skmultilearn, torch, streamlit

+### [Knowledge Window – Digital Knowledge Assistant (3/57) [RAG]]([https://github.com/l1ghtsource/ecom-tech-workshop](https://github.com/l1ghtsource/impulse-t1))

+A platform that allows users to develop windows for interaction with the assistant based on their own knowledge base.
+Supports multimodal data and also works with external sources.

+*Worked with*: transformers, langchain, torch, whisper

 ### [Predicting the segment of advertising creative.
 Digital Breakthrough (UFD) (3/12) [Video & Speech]](https://github.com/l1ghtsource/mediawise-creative-filter)